Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 1. script that prints the effective username of the current user.
+File 2. script that prints all the groups the current user